adamburgess/linq/README.md

 Others not considered:

-❌ [@siderite/linqer](https://github.com/Siderite/LInQer): 5kb brotlied, and the typings _aren't generic_.
+❌ [@siderite/linqer](https://github.com/Siderite/LInQer): 5kb brotlied, ~~and the typings _aren't generic_.~~ It now has a typescript version.
+Yet, they've borked the packaging -- I can't import the module without changing their package.json and importing the direct path.
 For that reason, useless.
 Has similar features to fromfrom.

 ## Table comparison to other libraries